gio54321/gio54321.github.io/content/posts/two-plus-two-writeup.md

 # Jolt architecture

-An overview of the architecture of Jolt is given in the [documentation](https://jolt.a16zcrypto.com/how/architecture.html), but I will briefly recp it here.
+An overview of the architecture of Jolt is given in the [documentation](https://jolt.a16zcrypto.com/how/architecture.html), but I will briefly recap it here.
-There are four main components that are interconnected for the overall execution checks.
+There are four main components that are interconnected in the overall execution check.

 - **Read-Write memory** which uses a memory checking argument to check that accesses to the registers and in memory are correct.
 - **Instruction lookup** which uses a custom lookup argument called Lasso to check that the executions of the instructions are correct, e.g., that the result of the execution of an `add` instruction really is the sum of the operands.
 - **Bytecode** which uses a read-only lookup argument to perform reads into the decoded instructions.
 - **R1CS** which handle program counter updates, and serves as a glue for all the other modules.

-The patch is in the R1CS component, let's look at the constraint that was removed
+The patch is in the R1CS component, let's look at the constraint that was removed.

 ```c
 cs.constrain_eq_conditional(